twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 [Supervisor](http://supervisord.org/)

 is a type of process management tool.
-Using it, you can easily start, stop, restart and monitor one
+Using it, you can easily start, stop, restart and monitor one or many processes.

-or many processes.
-For example, if a process stalls, once Supervisor notices, it will automatically restart

-the process, no need to write any programs ( no need to write your own shell programs to control it ).
+For example, if a process stalls, once Supervisor notices, it will automatically restart the process.
+No need to write any programs ( such as your own shell programs ) to control it.

-Now, you may ask me, should I use it :confused:
+Now, you may ask me:

+Should I use Supervisor :confused:?

 When do I use Supervisor?

-When you need to start multiple independent processes in a container, then you can use Supervisor.
+You use Supervisor when you need to start multiple independent processes in a container.

-Let me give you an example, let's say you create a container with Nginx + uWSGI + Django in the same container.
-Then, Supervisor will be suitable.
+Let me give you an example, let's say you create a container with Nginx + uWSGI + Django, all in the same container.
+Then, in this case, Supervisor will be suitable.

-However, if you are using Docker, having Nginx and uWSGI + Django separate is better ( meaning, separate them in two different containers )
+Though, if you are using Docker, having Nginx and uWSGI + Django separate is better ( meaning, separate them in two different containers )

 Then, use docker-compose to manage the containers; which is this example's method.

-Then you will ask, how do I manage containers which unexpectedly exit :confused:
+Then you will ask, how do I manage containers which unexpectedly exit :confused:?

-In this case, you can take a look at [docker-compose.yml](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/docker-compose.yml) which uses `restart=always` to solve this problem.
+In this case, you can take a look at the [docker-compose.yml](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/docker-compose.yml) which uses `restart=always` to solve this problem.
 It will help you restart the container when the container exits unexpectedly :relaxed:

 ## Conclusion

-It is also my first time setting up Django + Nginx + uWSGI + Postgres, during which I had to mess around with the configuration for a very long time :scream:.
+This also my first time setting up Django + Nginx + uWSGI + Postgres, during which I had to mess around with the configuration for a very long time :scream:.
 But, I wholeheartedly recommend Docker.

-Using Docker to play with this project was really fun, even when broke it, I can just start over again.
-It's fast and through this exercise, you will see that Nginx actually has a lot of features which you can play with such as the Load Balancer.
-Through which you can better understand servers.
-I myself understood a lot from it.
+Using Docker was really fun, even when I brake the project, I can just start over again.
+It's fast and, through this exercise, you will see that Nginx actually has a lot of features which you can play with such as the Load Balancer.
+Through which you can better understand servers; I myself understood a lot from it.

 In short, I recommend that everyone get their hands dirty, follow my footsteps and play with it.
 I believe that more or less everyone will learn something.

 I am also new to Docker, if I have done anything wrong, please let me know, I will make the necessary changes :blush: